OpenSecuritySummit/oss2018/content/tracks/Threat-Model/working-sessions/back-to-the-future-with-threat-modeling.md

 ## Why

-Threat Modeling is useful to find design issues even before you’ve  written a line of code, and that's the  best time to find those issues but...
+Threat Modeling is useful to find design issues even before you've written a line of code, and that's the  best time to find those issues but...
 What can we learn doing a post-mortem of a security incident?

 ## What